raspberrypilearning/scratch-cat-goes-skiing/en/step_7.md

 ## Crashing

-If the skier crashes into an obstacle, they should fall over and the game should end.
+If the skier crashes into an obstacle, it should fall over and the game should end.

 ![skier crashed](images/skier_crash.png)